VegaDeftwing/opinionatedeng/opinionatedeng.md

 ![i3](./i3.png)

-This is with 4 windows open, a music player, a CLI file manager, a graphical file manager, and an extra terminal I used to take the screenshot.
+This is with 3 windows ope: Marktext (the program I'm writing this in), a file manager, and an terminal I used to launch the program (scrot) to take the screenshot.
 What's cool about i3 is how it will always use space as efficently as possible by tiling the windows, and you can navigate between the windows (or multiple monitors) entirely by keyboard (mouse still works obviously) and open multiple virtual workspaces.
 When programming and using a computer for advanced things it's not uncommon to have a dozen windows open and having things organized like this can be a life saver.
-The example above is less than practical (two different file mangers...) but I just rapidly opened some stuff for demonstartion.

 i3, when first installed, is very, very minimal, it will greet you with a plain black bar and clicking with either mouse button anywhere will do nothing.
 You should, however, be able to open a terminal by using your modkey (probably the windows key) and enter.

-[TODO]

 Compton